A Thousand Cuts [Online]

 Aug.
 7 – Sep.
 4, 2020

-Tickets available for pre-order now!
-After this content becomes available Aug.
-7, 2020 at 12am PDT, you’ll have 7 days to start watching.
-Once you begin, you’ll have 2 days to finish watching.
+Once you purchase, you’ll have 7 days to start watching.
+Once you begin watching, you’ll have 2 days to finish.

 This digital film screening is limited to audiences in North America.

 Nowhere is the worldwide erosion of democracy, fueled by social media disinformation campaigns, more starkly evident than in the authoritarian regime of Philippine President Rodrigo Duterte.
 Journalist Maria Ressa places the tools of the free press—and her freedom—on the line in defense of truth and democracy.
 Produced, written and directed by Ramona S. Diaz (Imelda, Motherland).

 Description and images courtesy of PBS Distribution and FRONTLINE | PBS.